| Introduction | News

 directly to Australia.
 Critics say the Abrams are unsuitable as they are

+too heavy to be airlifted and deployed easily.
 Australia has never used its previous 30 year old tank fleet.

 World